hampoelz/Capacitor-BrowserView/README.md

 If the bridge feature is enabled, the global object `window.CapacitorBrowserView` is available on web pages within the corresponding BrowserView.

-To use the bridge, you first need to modify your web page so that it can receive and return messages.
+To use the bridge, the website first needs to be modified so that it is capable of receiving and returning messages.
-For example, add the following sample code to your web page.
+For example, add the following sample code to the web page:

 ```javascript
 // Listens to "msg-from-capacitor" from the Capacitor layer.